 If you can prove the other driver was at fault in your accident, he may have to pay for your medical bills, lost wages, pain and suffering, etc.

 If you or someone you care about sustained injuries in an accident caused by an aggressive driver, it is important to take action quickly.
 Be sure to speak with a Seattle car accident attorney about filing a claim for your injuries.
-Contact Max Meyers Law PLLC at 425-242-5595.
+Contact Kirkland personal injury lawyer Max Meyers Law PLLC today.